marcscho/AML-PL-with-custom-Docker/README.md

 ## Conclusion

 Now what you are familiar with the motivation behind using a custom Docker image in an ML pipeline as well as some of the main concepts and components involved, head over to the code and set up everything as outlined.

+# Acknowledgement

+Special thanks to [@mx-iao](https://github.com/mx-iao) for her valuable inputs in putting all the required puzzle pieces together.